15th Finchley

 It did not take long for the Group to get going.
 There was a camp during the first year, held at Hale, Mill Hill, which was attended by 24 Scouts.
 A drum and bugle band was formed, with fifes being added later, and the Vicar of Christ Church bought them a trek cart that they collected from the Elephant and Castle and pushed back to Finchley.

 In 1920 they found their first headquarters in the Lyndene Stable, Woodside Park Road but Mr McNeill their leader went to Palestine.
-Theo Schmidt took over as the leader, a position he was to hold until 1927 when he departed.
+Theo Schmidt took over and was later joined by Mr John McKeown (Mac).
+Their summer camp that year was at Cross Oaks Farm, Shenley, and attended by 30 Scouts.

-The camp in 1920 was at Cross Oaks Farm, Shenley, and attended by 30 Scouts.
 The 1921 summer camp was held at Hadleigh, near Leigh on Sea with the local press providing a very lengthy report of their adventure.
+At the time of the census, at the end of September, the Group is recorded as having 40 Scouts and 4 Rovers.

-During 1922 they had to leave the Stables but fortunately the Vicar of Christ Church offered them a small plot in his garden on which they built a small hut they named ‘Porte Hole’.
+A year later in 1922 there were 50 Scouts and 12 Rovers.
+During the year they had to leave the Stables, but fortunately the Vicar of Christ Church offered them a small plot in his garden on which they built a small hut that they named ‘Porte Hole’.
+However, a couple of years later they needed more space and moved again, this time to a room over stables in Hutton Grove.
+It was named ‘Utopia’.

 There was always a Summer Camp and in 1925 the Scouts went to Sheringham in Norfolk.
 They had lovely weather and were warmly welcomed by everyone, including the local Sea Scouts.
 Again, the press provided a short report.

-In June 1931, the Troop went to Jersey.
+In June, 1931, the Troop went to Jersey.
 There was no press coverage but an entry in their log book said: “A great adventure for the Troop.
 A summer camp at Jersey.
 We set off full of excitement on Friday night and caught the 10 p.m. boat at Southampton.
 After a beautiful crossing we landed at 6.30 a.m.
 Commissioner Colonel Dease proved a great friend of ours and met us at the quay, took us to breakfast and then to our camp at St. Brelade’s Bay.”
 The ten days in which the Troop were there were full of interest and enjoyment.
 Accompanying the 25 Scouts were Mr Goodyear, their Treasurer, and the Rev. F. J. Urquhart.
-Their host, Mr Poingdestre, took a tremendous interest in the boys and provided them with transport for a trip round the Island, showing them some of its beauty spots.
+Their host, Mr Pointdestre, took a tremendous interest in the boys and provided them with transport for a trip round the Island, showing them some of its beauty spots.

 In 1932 Mac left and Charlie Roberts, a founder member, took on the role of GSM and Gerald ‘Gedda’ Game became the Scoutmaster.
 As a reward for the hard work that Mac had done for the Group the District conferred upon him the title of Honorary GSM.

-In 1933 they again spent on Jersey but this time went to Rozel Bay.
+In 1933 they again spent time on Jersey but this time they went to Rozel Bay.
 The very short report in the press mentions a trip to Saint-Malo but does not say that during that trip they apparently went hungry as none of the boys could speak French.

 About the same time Charlie found a suitable plot of land in Grove Road on which they wanted to build.
 It was purchased for £175 but more funds were required to cover the cost of the building.
 Interestingly there were rumours that the Group were to build a Dance Hall and Charlie had to make it clear that they were building a home for the Scouts not a hall for the public.